 Other common causes of dehydration are the following:

-- Vomiting or diarrhea caused by an upset stomach.
+- Vomiting or diarrhea.
 Diarrhea and vomiting can cause a person to suddenly lose an unhealthy amount of water and electrolytes.
 Experiencing both vomiting and diarrhea at the same time can make you dehydrated faster.

 - Increased urination.
 Some conditions involving the kidneys can cause a person to urinate more often.
 Diabetes, which causes the kidneys to become overworked, can also cause increased urination that can lead to dehydration.